π Welcome to the November 7th issue of Xvc Devlog. In the previous devlog, we began to implement Git integration. How is it going, Mr. Tortoise?

 π’ Yup.
 I think I should fix it as well.

-π On a closer glance, I think the problem is not xvc init not modifying .gitignore, it modifies it incorrectly.
-Maybe putting certain files to whitelist is a better idea than trying to blacklist all.
+π On closer glance, I think the problem is not xvc init not modifying .gitignore; it modifies it incorrectly.
+Maybe putting certain files on a whitelist is a better idea than trying to blacklist everything.

-π’ Yeah, we should define a set of Git tracked files and directories, whitelist them and let all other files ignored.
+π’ Yeah, we should define a set of Git-tracked files and directories, whitelist them, and let all other files be ignored.

 π’ I think Iβve fixed it.
-There were two problems.
-Initial gitignore content was wrong, and it was put into the root of repository instead of .xvc.
+There were two problems: the initial gitignore content was wrong, and it was placed in the root of the repository instead of .xvc.

-π Maybe putting it really into the root is better than to hide it in .xvc.
-WDYT?
+π Maybe putting it directly in the root is better than hiding it in .xvc.
+What do you think?

 π’ There seems to be an assumption in file track to have a .gitignore file somewhere.
-I think we also should handle the changes in .gitignore files in the repository.
+I think we should also handle changes in .gitignore files throughout the repository.

 π Umm, yes.
-We should handle .gitignores as well.
-But not all .gitignores are changed by Xvc.
-How can we make sure that they are modified by Xvc?
+We should handle .gitignore files as well.
+But not all .gitignore files are changed by Xvc.
+How can we make sure they were modified by Xvc?

 π’ I think there are ways to do that, like tracking them somewhere.
 But I believe we shouldnβt try.
-We should just a list of .gitignore files, git add them and include in the commit.
+We should just get a list of .gitignore files, git add them, and include them in the commit.

 π Ok.
 Letβs write a test for this as well.
-No .gitignore in git status -s.
+No .gitignore should appear in git status -s.

-π’ Wrote the test.
+π’ I wrote the test.
 It fails now.
-Do you think we should check output of Git status to determine the files to add?
+Do you think we should check the output of Git status to determine which files to add?

 π That may be a good idea.
 Git status should already know which files need to be added.
 We can use that information.